fastify/fastify-error/README.md

 console.log(customError instanceof Error) // true
 ```

-All instantiated errors will be instances of the `FastifyError` class.
-The `FastifyError` class can be required from the module directly.
+All instantiated errors are instances of the `FastifyError` class, which can be required directly from the module.

 ```js
 const { createError, FastifyError } = require('@fastify/error')